An angiogram is an imaging test that uses X-rays to look at your blood vessels. It's done to check for conditions such as:

-- You may be connected to a heart monitor that records the electrical activity of the heart and monitors the heart during the procedure.
-Your vital signs (heart rate, blood pressure, and breathing rate) will be monitored during the procedure.
+- You will be connected to a heart monitor that records the electrical activity of the heart and monitors the heart during the procedure.
+The healthcare team will watch your heart rate, blood pressure, and breathing rate during the procedure.

-- The radiologist will check your pulses below the injection site for the contrast dye and mark them with a marker so that the blood flow to the limb below the site can be checked after the procedure.
+- The radiologist will check your pulses below the injection site for the contrast dye and mark them with a marker.
+This is so the blood flow to the limb below the site can be checked after the procedure.

-- A line will be inserted into an artery in your groin after the skin is cleansed and a local anesthetic is injected.
-Sometimes an artery in the elbow area of the arm may be used.
-If the groin or arm site is used, the site will be shaved before insertion of the line.
-If the arm site is used, a blood pressure cuff will be applied to the arm below the site and inflated to prevent flow of the contrast dye into the lower arm.
+- The skin will be cleaned at the injection site in the groin.
+You will get a local pain killer.
+T. Sometimes an artery in the elbow area of the arm may be used.
+If the groin or arm site is used, the site will be shaved before the line is put in.
+If the arm site is used, a blood pressure cuff will be put on the arm below the site.
+It will be inflated to prevent flow of the contrast dye into the lower arm.

-- Once the needle has been placed, a catheter (a long, thin tube) will be inserted into the artery at the groin or arm site.
-Fluoroscopy may be used to check the location of the catheter within the abdomen.
+- Once the needle has been placed, a long, thin tube (catheter) will be putrted into the artery at the groin or arm site.
+The radiologist may use fluoroscopy to check the location of the catheter within the abdomen.

-- An injection of contrast dye will be given.
-You may have some effects when the dye is injected into the line.
-These effects include a flushing sensation, a salty or metallic taste in the mouth, a brief headache, or nausea and/or vomiting.
+- The radiologist will inject the contrast dye.
+You may havea flushing sensation, a salty or metallic taste in the mouth, a brief headache, and nausea or vomiting from the contrast.
 These effects usually last for a few moments.

-- Tell the radiologist if you have any breathing trouble, sweating, numbness, or heart palpitations.
+- Tell the radiologist if you have any breathing trouble, sweating, numbness, or fluttering heartbeat (palpitations).

-- After the contrast dye is injected, a series of X-rays will be taken.
-The first series of X-rays shows the arteries, and the second series shows capillary and venous blood flow.
+- After the contrast dye is injected, the radiologist will take a series of X-rays.
+The first series of X-rays shows the arteries.
+The second series shows capillary and venous blood flow.

-- There may be one or more injections of contrast dye.
+- You may have more than one injection of contrast dye.

-- The catheter will be removed and pressure will be applied over the area to keep the artery from bleeding.
+- Once the procedure is done, the healthcare team will remove the catheter and put pressure over the area to keep the artery from bleeding.

 - After the site stops bleeding, a dressing will be applied to the site.
-A sandbag or other heavy item may be placed over the site for a time to prevent further bleeding or the formation of a hematoma at the site.
+A sandbag or other heavy item may be placed over the site for a time to keep it from bleeding more or from forming a blood clot (hematoma).

 After the procedure, you will be taken to the recovery room for observation.
-Medical staff will watch the blood flow and feeling in your leg where the injection catheter was inserted.
+Healthcare staff will watch the blood flow and feeling in your leg where the injection catheter was put in.
 A nurse will check your vital signs and the injection site.

 You will stay flat in bed in a recovery room for several hours after the procedure.
 The leg or arm on the side of the injection site will be kept straight for up to 12 hours.

-You may be given pain medicine for pain or discomfort of the injection site.
+You may be given pain medicine for pain or discomfort at the injection site.